kkrugler/flink-training/bootcamp/windowing/README.md

    tumbling (**not** sliding) windows of 1 minute.
 - Call `DataStream.aggregate()` with a Flink `AggregationFunction` and a `ProcessWindowFunction` to calculate the total number of cart items for all the records found in each 1-minute/country window.
+You can use the [CountCartItemsAggregator](src/main/java/com/ververica/flink/training/exercises/CountCartItemsAggregator.java) class as the starting point for the aggregator, and the `SetKeyAndTimeFuntion` as-is for the `ProcessWindowFunction`.

 To test, run the [BootcampWindowing1WorkflowTest](src/main/java/com/ververica/flink/training/exercises/BootcampWindowing1WorkflowTest.java) in IntelliJ.

+If you get stuck, classes for a working solution are located in the [provided](src/main/provided/com/ververica/flink/training/solutions/) directory.

 ## Exercise 2